Semrush vs Serpstat: Which SEO Tool is Best for Your Business?

 Both tools also allow you to find the best keywords for paid searches, and they offer more relevant keyword suggestions for you to target.

-Semrush's keyword research tool is called “Keyword Magic”.
+Semrush's keyword research tool is called “Keyword Magic tool”.
 The Keyword Magic Tool suggests alternative keywords to target, and this has a lot more data points and filtering options than Serpstat's keyword tool.
 This means you're able to be more specific and get more relevant results.

-If you're researching a very niche topic, then Semrush's larger database could be very helpful for you.
+If you're researching a very niche topic, then Semrush's larger database of keyword ideas could be very helpful for you.

 The Winner: Semrush!